2023 Solar Incentives Guide for Mount Carmel, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
 Counties or states will also offer limited-time rebates at various times.
-If you receive a rebate, that amount will usually be deducted from the total price before any tax credits are calculated.
+If you receive a rebate, that amount will usually come off the total price before any tax credits are calculated.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

-The ITC originally covered 30% of the cost of installing solar panels, although it has fluctuated slightly over the last few years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The ITC initially applied to 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The residence must be in the United States and owned by you.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Mount Carmel solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Mount Carmel solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Tax credits, rebates and more might be available at a more local level.
-Certain incentives are ongoing, while others may only be available for a limited time.
-These incentives may be offered by the Illinois government, or by your county or municipality.
+There are more than just federal solar incentives; tax credits, rebates and more might also be offered at the local or state level.
+Some incentives are ongoing, while others may only be available for a limited time.
+Solar incentives may be provided by the Pennsylvania government, or by your county or municipality.